In this passage, Durtal and his friends, in the course of a

 "Against whom we must be on our guard," said the Abbé Plomb, "since

 their interpretations are for the most part heathenish.
-Marbode, for example,
+Marbode, for

-language of gems."
+interpretation of the language of gems."

-"These mystical lapidaries have on the whole chiefly applied their ingenuity
+"These mystical lapidaries have on the whole chiefly applied their

-in the foundations of the New Jerusalem, as described
+those that shine in the foundations of the New Jerusalem, as described

 by St. John; indeed, the walls of Sion are set with the same jewels as

 the High Priest's pectoral, with the exception of the carbuncle, the

 ligure, agate, and onyx, which are named in Exodus, and replaced in the

 Book of Revelation by chalcedony, sardonyx, chrysoprase, and jacinth."